-How do sensitive and creative people deal with physical, emotional, sexual abuse?
+How do sensitive and creative people deal with physical or emotional trauma, including sexual abuse?

 Many artists have talked about the power of their creative work in helping them get through the turmoils and enduring challenges of trauma.

-Like many of us, Sally Field “had some trauma” in her childhood, which had deep impacts on her life.
+Like many of us, Sally Field experienced “some trauma” in her childhood, which had deep impacts on her life.

 She said in an interview that years of emotional and sexual abuse at the hands of her stepfather, from about ages 7 to 14, “left me with an inability to look toward the future.”

 In this interview, she talks about her powerful memoir ‘In Pieces’ and how she has learned to understand more about her survival skills, and how to thrive as an artist.